machanism-org/machai/ghostwriter/src/site/markdown/index.md

 - Java 8 or later, based on `maven.compiler.release` set to `8` in `pom.xml`.
 - Access to a supported GenAI provider and any required credentials or network connectivity.
 - A project or working directory containing files to scan and update.
-- Optional `gw.properties` configuration in the Ghostwriter home directory, or a custom configuration path supplied with `-Dgw.config=...`.
+- Optional `gw.properties` configuration in the Ghostwriter home directory, or a custom configuration file selected with the `gw.config` system property.
 - Optional acts directory when using Act mode with predefined act definitions.
+- Version control is strongly recommended so generated changes can be reviewed before commit.

 ## Machai Ghostwriter CLI Pack